silverwind/dnsbl/README.md

 - `address`: *string* an IPv4 address to lookup.
 - `blacklist`: *string* a DNS suffix to use.

-Returns a promise that resolves to `true` or `false`, indicating if the address is listed on the list.
+Returns a promise that resolves to `true` or `false`, indicating if the address is listed (e.g. the DNS query returned a non-empty result).

 ### dnsbl.batch(addresses, blacklists, options)
 - `addresses` *string* or *Array* - one or more IPv4 addresses to lookup.